We may earn income from links in this post. Please read this Disclosure for details.

 Surrounded by calls of kingfishers, egrets, and herons, it’s a peaceful and romantic way to arrive.
 Indian Church village is nearby but the lodge itself feels secluded.

 Check into one of the thatched roof cabanas for your stay.
 Set in the heart of the jungle, these intimate cottages have a rustic vibe.

-But they feature honeymoon-friendly amenities such as air-conditioning (optional and extra cost), mosquito screens, private baths, hot water and verandahs.
+But they also feature honeymoon-friendly amenities such as air-conditioning (optional and extra cost), private baths, hot water and verandahs.

 Lamanai Outpost Lodge is one of the best all-inclusive resorts for couples in Belize.
 The Honeymoon Cabana even has a double shower.

 Once settled in, head to the open-air dining room for dinner and a cocktail to shake off the long travel day.

 The all-inclusive meal plan makes decisions easy as there is a set menu at every meal.
 Special dietary needs are accommodated with advance notice.